nateeatsrice/Taxi-Travel-Duration/03-pipeline/README.md

 Go to Prefect UI and create a new work pool.
 The type to select is "Process", since it's the most basic option.

-Deploy the flow with the following command: `uv run prefect deploy duration-prediction.py:run -n nyc-taxi-flow -p "Work Pool 1"`.
+Deploy the flow with the following command: `uvx prefect deploy duration-prediction.py:run -n nyc-taxi-flow -p "Work Pool 1"`.

 -n specifies the deployment name, -p specifies the work pool where the deployment should run

 A work pool is basically the execution environment (workers or agents) that listen for deployments

-To execute flow runs, we'll need to start a worker: `uv run prefect worker start --pool "Work Pool 1"`.
+To execute flow runs, we'll need to start a worker: `uvx prefect worker start --pool "Work Pool 1"`.

 And then it is possible to run the deployment either from the command line (`prefect deployment run) or from the UI.